timfong888/orchestrate-ruby/README.md

 ## Release Notes

+- WIP Master
+  - Fix #48 to remove trailing -gzip from Etag header for ref value.
+  - Custom #to_s and #inspect methods for Client, Response classes.

 - June 17, 2014: release 0.6.1
   - Fix #43 for If-None-Match on Client#put
   - Fix #46 for Client#ping